-- introduce you to the main branches of physics; - · help you to understand the principles of physics; - provide you with a foundation for a successful career as a physicist, and opportunities to develop skills transferable to a wide range of other careers, and to prepare you for further studies in physics leading to a graduate degree such as a Ph.D.; - offer you the opportunity to study some of the advanced concepts and techniques of contemporary physics, particularly in astronomy and photonics; - enable you to develop skills in problem solving and critical and quantitative analysis in physics; - enable you to develop practical skills in experimentation and measurement; - provide you with the opportunity for a broader education by studying other subjects in addition to physics; - provide you with a friendly and supportive environment and enrich your learning experience through interaction with staff engaged in internationally respected research; - provide you with some of the basic IT and numeracy skills necessary for further study and employment, including word-processing, data analysis and use of the internet.
-You will also have the opportunity to develop some computer programming skills; - help you develop key skills: personal organisation and teamwork, finding and using information, written and oral presentation; - ensure that you become an increasingly independent learner and physicist as you progress through the programme. - explain to you the challenges involved in carrying out ground-based and space-based observations of the fundamental parameters of the universe. - give you the opportunity to study some advanced concepts in contemporary astrophysics
+- introduce you to the main branches of physics; - help you to understand the principles of physics; - provide you with a solid foundation for a successful career as a physicist, and opportunities to develop skills transferable to a wide range of other careers, and to prepare you for further studies in physics leading to a graduate degree such as a Ph.D.; - offer you the opportunity to study some of the advanced concepts and techniques of contemporary quantum, light and matter physics; - enable you to develop skills in problem solving and critical and quantitative analysis in physics; - help you to develop a deeper insight into the theoretical framework underlying the principles of physics; - show how mathematics has been used in unifying different physical phenomena and making precise predictions of physical quantities; - enable you to develop advanced knowledge and practical skills in experimentation and measurement through undertaking laboratory work using a range of experimental techniques; - provide you with the opportunity for a broader education by studying other subjects in addition to physics; - provide you with a friendly and supportive environment and enrich your learning experience through interaction with staff engaged in internationally respected research;

+- provide you with some of the basic IT and numeracy skills necessary for further study and employment, including document preparation, data analysis and use of the internet.
+You will also have the opportunity to develop some computer programming skills; - help you develop key skills: personal organisation and teamwork, finding and using information, written and oral presentation; - ensure that you become an increasingly independent learner and physicist as you progress through the programme.